Head and Neck Cancers We Treat

 Sarcoma

-Sarcomas can start in the bone or soft tissues like blood vessels or fat.
-We treat sarcomas that occur in the head and neck area.
+Sarcomas can start in bone or soft tissues like blood vessels or fat.
+We treat sarcomas that occur in the head and neck.

 Lymphoma

-Lymphomas can sometimes show up as a mass in the neck or lump in other parts of the head and neck region.
-They require a biopsy to determine the type of lymphoma and best treatment options.
+Lymphomas can sometimes show up as a mass in the neck or a lump in other parts of the head and neck.
+A biopsy is required to determine the type of lymphoma and the best treatment options.

 Symptoms

-Symptoms of head and neck cancers include any of the following:
+Symptoms of head and neck cancers can include:

-Having these symptoms does not necessarily mean you have cancer, as they can also be symptoms of other conditions.
+Having these symptoms does not necessarily mean you have cancer; they can be caused by other conditions.

-If you have symptoms of head and neck cancer, there are several tests used to make a diagnosis.
+If you have symptoms of head and neck cancer, several tests can help make a diagnosis.

 Diagnosis